dotnetCarpenter/demo-chat-scroll/ch01/step1.md

 static and not applied via js.][cssMainThread]
 4. [Scalable/Distributed, since styles are not generated on a server.][cssServerSide]

-If the above has not convinced you, then we can take a lenghty talk about it in another forum.
-I think it's an emotinal topic and we should really move on to talk about the Model.
+If the above has not convinced you, then we can take a lengthy talk about it in another forum.
+I think it's an emotional topic and we should really move on to talk about the Model.